Health Insurance and Medical Expenses Are Tax Deductible for Retirees

 Many medical and dental expenses are deductible

 You've finally reached that milestone.
 You've retired, but now your medical expenses are increasing—that's a natural result of aging.
-It's estimated that the average couple over age 65 will spend about $280,000 on health care in retirement in 2018, and that figure increases by about 2 percent each year.
+It's estimated that the average couple over age 65 will spend $390,000 on health care in retirement.
+This figure is expected to increase by about 2% or more each year.

-A silver lining might be found in a potential income tax deduction for these extra expenses.
+A silver lining might be found in potential income tax deductions for these extra expenses.
 Most medical and dental expenses are deductible.

-The medical expense tax deduction covers the cost of insurance premiums, including Medicare, and even long-term care insurance premiums.
-Virtually all medically necessary costs prescribed by a physician are tax deductible.
+The medical expense tax deduction covers the cost of insurance premiums, long-term care insurance premiums, and Medicare.
+Virtually all medically necessary costs prescribed by a physician are tax-deductible.

-Deductible uninsured medical costs can include everything from an extra pair of eyeglasses to an order of contact lenses, dentures, hearing aids, or prosthetic limbs.
+Deductible uninsured medical costs can include everything from an extra pair of eyeglasses, an order of contact lenses, dentures, hearing aids, or prosthetic limbs.
 Substance abuse treatment costs, such as alcohol and drug rehabilitation programs, are potential itemized deductions, as is laser vision corrective surgery.

 The primary exclusions are non-prescription, over-the-counter drugs and expenses which are more cosmetic in nature, like teeth whitening.
-But supplements are deductible if they're recommended by a physician for a specific condition.
+Supplements are deductible if they're recommended by a physician for a specific condition.

-You can't deduct the costs of toiletries, elective procedures that are not required to improve your health...and no, your country club membership isn't deductible either, even if your doctor told you to walk more and you get a lot of healthy exercise out on the green.
+You can't deduct the costs of toiletries or elective procedures that are not required to improve your health.
+Unfortunately, a country club membership isn't deductible, even if your doctor told you to walk more.

-You can never deduct any payment you make which is reimbursed or paid for by insurance.
-And premium payments to your insurance company must be made from after-tax income.
+You can't deduct any payment you make which is reimbursed or paid for by insurance.
+Premium payments to your insurance company must be made from after-tax income, making them nondeductible.

 You Have to Itemize